-Looking for an office chair, but not willing to shell out $1,300 on the Herman Miller Aeron Chair (the gold standard for all office seating furniture)?
-Good news: you won't need to sacrifice comfort or quality to find chairs a tenth of its price.
-But how do you know what to look for in a chair that you'll be sitting in for eight hours a day?
-We have some pointers: when selecting a budget office chair, consider seat and back material, adjustable features, and function.
+Looking for an office chair, but not willing to shell out more than a grand?
+Good news: You won't need to sacrifice comfort or quality to find chairs under $200.
+But what should you look for in a budget-friendly chair?
+When selecting one, consider seat and back material, adjustable features, and function.
 Many chairs sport thickly padded fabric or leather upholstery, which is cushy but also heats up fast.
 Mesh, in contrast, is a more breathable material.

 Additionally, look for adjustable features for armrests, tilt tension, and seat height.
-These features allow you to customize your chair to your body and desk.
 And last, but not least, you'll want to think about the chair's function before investing in it.
-A luxurious executive throne looks much different from a lobby reception seat.
-From standard task chairs to kneeling chairs, you will find the perfect seating for your business on this comprehensive list of budget office chairs, all of which cost less than $150.

 Best Overall: Modway Articulate Ergonomic Chair

 Treat your employees with this affordable, yet premium quality chair.
-Modway's Articulate Ergonomic Office Chair is highly comfortable and adjustable for the price that you're paying.
+Modway's Articulate Ergonomic Office Chair is very comfortable and customizable for its price point.
 The chair has five dual-wheel hooded casters that allow you to glide across the floor, whether it's wood or carpet.
 The mesh back is breathable, and the padded cushion seat feels sturdy, yet soft.
 For the seat, you have the option between vinyl and mesh.
-There’s also a generous color selection, which features black, blue, brown, green, gray, and red chairs.
+There’s also a generous color selection, which includes black, blue, and green.

 Best Ergonomic: Flash Furniture Mid-Back Swivel Chair

-This ergonomic chair from Flash Furniture ensures maximum comfort when you’re absorbed inside of a project.
-Its curved mesh back offers lumbar support and is breathable for long sitting sessions or warm days where your seat might heat up.
-Choose from high-back, mid-back, and mid-back drafting chairs.
-The high-back chair relieves tension in the lower back, whereas the mid-back chair offers support for the mid-to-upper back region.
+This ergonomic chair from Flash Furniture ensures maximum comfort when you’re absorbed in a project in your home office seating or coworking sitting area.
+Its curved mesh back offers lumbar support and is breathable for long sitting sessions or when your seat heats up.
+Choose from high-back, mid-back, and mid-back drafting chairs; the high-back chair is designed to relieve tension in the lower back, whereas the mid-back chair offers support for the mid-to-upper back region.
 The special drafting chair best suits those who work with higher desk surfaces, such as graphic artists and architects.
-All of the chairs sport a waterfall seat design that takes the pressure off of your legs to improve circulation.
-They also include flip-up armrests, which is a convenient feature for those who prefer an armless chair but may not necessarily want to remove the arms permanently.
-Other characteristics include seat height adjustment for comfortable positioning and tilt tension for reclining in the chair.
+All of the chairs sport a waterfall seat design that takes the pressure off of your legs.
+They also include flip-up armrests, seat height adjustment for comfortable positioning, and tilt tension for reclining in the chair.

 Best Executive Chair: BestOffice Ergonomic Leather Chair